SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 There is one timeline.

 Properties:
-- Irreversible
+- singular
-- Singular
+- irreversible
-- Append-only
+- append-only

+---

-### 1. Advancement
+### 1. TIME ADVANCEMENT

-Time advances only when the system is running and evidence is written.
+Time advances only when **new public evidence is written**.

-No evidence → no time passage.
+If no evidence is written, no time passes.

+---

-### 2. Pause
+### 2. PAUSE

-When paused:
+When the system is paused:
-- Everything is frozen
-- Nothing happens off-screen
+- nothing moves
-- No queues advance
+- nothing queues
-- No events are prepared
+- nothing decays
+- nothing progresses

 Pause is absolute.

+---

-### 3. Resume
+### 3. RESUME

 On resume:
-- The world continues from the exact same instant
+- the same instant continues
-- No hidden time has passed
+- no hidden time has passed
-- No deferred consequences are released
+- no deferred events occur

+---

-### 4. Events
+### 4. EVENTS

+Events occur only when written.

+Queued events are forbidden.
-Unexpected events are generated **only when they occur**.
+Scheduled events are forbidden.

-If an event is queued, scheduled, or pre-written, it is illegal.
+Future evidence is forbidden.

 ---